 The first few episodes might be slow, but they are certainly important.

-The story unveils some major plot events that are fundamental to the story.
+unveils some major plot events that are fundamental to the story.
 We begin to understand the backgrounds and motives of several characters; most notably Caster, Archer and Ilya, which were absent from the first season.

 My thoughts on the story, are for the most part positive; It introduces us to some more serious themes, which seemed lacking in the former part of the show.
 The first season felt more Slice of Life esque between Emiya and Rin, and the fidelity they felt towards each other.
 The second season instead begins to dive deeper, and starts to unravel the hidden subtleties that the viewer may not have initially picked up on during the first season, such as Rins Locket.